XikunHan/metabolomicsR/README.md

 imputation, dimensional reduction, normalization, data integration, regression, metabolite annotation, enrichment analysis, and visualization of data and results.
-The `{metabolomicsR}` is designed to be an comprehensive R package that can be easily used by researchers with basic R programming skills.
+The `{metabolomicsR}` is designed to be a comprehensive R package that can be easily used by researchers with basic R programming skills.
 The framework designed here is versatile and is extensible to other various methods.
 Here, we demonstrate the step-by-step use of the main functions from this package.

 ##### Seamless workflow to preprocess, analyze, and visualize metabolomics data in `{metabolomicsR}` <img src="inst/extdata/workflow.png" align="center" width="120%" height="180%" />